Big Chinese soy project in Brazil: so far, just an empty field

 Chinese agricultural companies appear to be changing their approach following recent challenges, however.
 Instead of controlling the entire soybean production chain, as they aimed to do in Bahia, they have focused recently on acquisitions of existing trading houses.

 COFCO will now be able to purchase soy supplies from Brazil and other top producers directly, and process them into animal feed at home.
-That would allow the Chinese to avoid working with the big four grain brokers ADM (ADM.N), Bunge Ltd (BG.N), Cargill Inc CARG.UL and Louis Dreyfus Corp LOUDR.UL.
+That would allow the Chinese to avoid working with the big four grain brokers ADM, Bunge Ltd, Cargill Inc and Louis Dreyfus Corp.

 That may be more viable than trying to get into the farming game in Brazil, where U.S. and European based trading firms have crushed and brokered soybeans for decades.